exonum/exonum-doc/src/get-started/java-binding.md

 - `--artifacts-path` for a path to the directory with the compiled service artifacts.
 - `--ejb-port` for a port that Java services will use for communication.
   Java Binding does not use the public API address directly.
+Only Java services are accessible via this port.
 - `--public-api-address` and `--private-api-address` for the socket addresses for the node user API.
 The public API address is used by users to send transactions and requests to the blockchain, the private one is used by node